matt-powelldev2784/AWS_EC2_Lamda_Image_Library/readme.md

 /get-presigned-url
 uploadedBy: 'name', // the name of the person uploading
 description: 'A man on the moon', // a description of the image
-tags: [ "moon", "man" ] // an array of string which the image can be searched against.
+tags: [ "moon", "man" ] // an array of strings which the image can be searched against.
 }